• Skip to primary navigation

 Fawn Smith

-You can attend service in person at the fellowship building or view it remotely online via Facebook Live Stream.
-To attend live via Facebook, wait until 11am Central Standard Time (CST) and go to: https://www.facebook.com/share/16nffeV5pw/ and click on “Watch Live Video.
+You can attend this service in person at the fellowship building or view it remotely online via Facebook Live Stream.
+To attend live via Facebook, wait until 11am Central Time (CDT) and go to: https://www.facebook.com/share/18FUYi4qYt/ and click on “Watch Live Video.
 A Facebook account is not required for viewing.

 To view the Order of Service, CLICK HERE.

-You can attend service in person at the fellowship building or view it remotely online via Facebook Live Stream.
-To attend live via Facebook, wait until 11am Central Standard Time (CST) and go to: and https://www.facebook.com/share/1BD7p6FmN7/ click on “Watch Live Video.
+You can attend this service in person at the fellowship building or view it remotely online via Facebook Live Stream.
+To attend live via Facebook, wait until 11am Central Time (CDT) and go to: https://www.facebook.com/share/19WqoRxTs4/ and click on “Watch Live Video.
 A Facebook account is not required for viewing.

 To view the Order of Service, CLICK HERE.

-You can attend service in person at the fellowship building or view it remotely online via Facebook Live Stream.
-To attend live via Facebook, wait until 11am Central Standard Time (CST) and go to: and https://www.facebook.com/share/1Bn9MLayFA/ click on “Watch Live Video.
+You can attend this service in person at the fellowship building or view it remotely online via Facebook Live Stream.
+To attend live via Facebook, wait until 11am Central Time (CDT) and go to: https://www.facebook.com/share/1DsjcoW8wB/ and click on “Watch Live Video.
 A Facebook account is not required for viewing.

 To view the Order of Service, CLICK HERE.

-You can attend service in person at the fellowship building or view it remotely online via Facebook Live Stream.
-To attend live via Facebook, wait until 11am Central Standard Time (CST) and go to: and https://www.facebook.com/share/18spGqumJ3/ click on “Watch Live Video.
+You can attend this service in person at the fellowship building or view it remotely online via Facebook Live Stream.
+To attend live via Facebook, wait until 11am Central Time (CDT) and go to: https://www.facebook.com/share/1BayvpEuXa/ and click on “Watch Live Video.
 A Facebook account is not required for viewing.

 To view the Order of Service, CLICK HERE.

-You can attend service in person at the fellowship building or view it remotely online via Facebook Live Stream.
-To attend live via Facebook, wait until 11am Central Standard Time (CST) and go to: and https://www.facebook.com/share/1QhQHA2trx/ click on “Watch Live Video.
+You can attend this service in person at the fellowship building or view it remotely online via Facebook Live Stream.
+To attend live via Facebook, wait until 11am Central Time (CDT) and go to: https://www.facebook.com/share/17HCqsTn8R/ and click on “Watch Live Video.
 A Facebook account is not required for viewing.

 To view the Order of Service, CLICK HERE.

-You can attend service in person at the fellowship building or view it remotely online via Facebook Live Stream.
-To attend live via Facebook, wait until 11am Central Standard Time (CST) and go to: and https://www.facebook.com/share/16QCbTHhSr/ click on “Watch Live Video.
+You can attend this service in person at the fellowship building or view it remotely online via Facebook Live Stream.
+To attend live via Facebook, wait until 11am Central Time (CT) and go to: https://www.facebook.com/share/19A84UUQtm/ and click on “Watch Live Video.
 A Facebook account is not required for viewing.

 To view the Order of Service, CLICK HERE.

-You can attend service in person at the fellowship building or view it remotely online via Facebook Live Stream.
-To attend live via Facebook, wait until 11am Central Standard Time (CST) and go to: and https://www.facebook.com/share/15hRpYwqkJ/ click on “Watch Live Video.
+You can attend this service in person at the fellowship building or view it remotely online via Facebook Live Stream.
+To attend live via Facebook, wait until 11am Central Standard Time (CST) and go to: https://www.facebook.com/share/17fbh8tE7d/ and click on “Watch Live Video.
 A Facebook account is not required for viewing.

 To view the Order of Service, CLICK HERE.

-You can attend service in person at the fellowship building or view it remotely online via Facebook Live Stream.
-To attend live via Facebook, wait until 11am Central Standard Time (CST) and go to: https://www.facebook.com/share/16qvqnNFGu/ and click on “Watch Live Video.
+You can attend this service in person at the fellowship building or view it remotely online via Facebook Live Stream.
+To attend live via Facebook, wait until 11am Central Standard Time (CST) and go to: https://www.facebook.com/share/18Jhr2C3m3/ and click on “Watch Live Video.
 A Facebook account is not required for viewing.

 To view the Order of Service, CLICK HERE.

-You can attend service in person at the fellowship building or view it remotely online via Facebook Live Stream.
-To attend live via Facebook, wait until 11am Central Standard Time (CST) and go to: https://www.facebook.com/share/163p2AiBPi/ and click on “Watch Live Video.
+You can attend this service in person at the fellowship building or view it remotely online via Facebook Live Stream.
+To attend live via Facebook, wait until 11am Central Standard Time (CST) and go to: https://www.facebook.com/share/174ZAZ7r3Z/ and click on “Watch Live Video.
 A Facebook account is not required for viewing.

 To view the Order of Service, CLICK HERE.